-Have you ever called someone out for being a negative Nancy, and gotten this gem in reply: “I’m not a pessimist, I’m a realist!”
-I never liked the suggestion that you can’t think positively and be realistic at the same time.
+Have you ever called someone out for being a negative Nancy and gotten this gem in reply: “I’m not a pessimist; I’m a realist!”
+I never liked the suggestion that you can’t think positively and be realistic simultaneously.
 So today, let’s talk about realistic optimism.

 Do you consider yourself a realist instead of an optimist?
 If so, you likely see optimism as inherently unrealistic.
-Or maybe you already are a positive thinker, and are tired of people telling you that your view is unreasonable.
+Or maybe you are already a positive thinker and are tired of people telling you your view is unreasonable.

 Either way, let’s look at it.
 Let’s see the difference between a realist and an optimist, figure out the disconnect between them, and carve a path to realistic optimism.